 Want to produce slideshows that go beyond simple cross dissolves and single track background music?
 Apple’s iMovie for Mac OS X can help you create professional looking slideshow presentations with few prior skills.

-We have covered several online solutions and mobile applications for creating slideshows, and you can also create slideshows in iPhoto or Aperture.
+You can create slideshows using web or mobile apps or even in iPhoto or Aperture.
 But as today’s article shows, iMovie provides a few more controls for adding titles, controlling the Ken Burns panning effects, and adjusting the volume and fading of background music.

 iMovie 11, along with other iLife programs, comes pre-installed with new Mac computer purchases.
 If you don’t have the latest version installed on your older Mac, you can download it from the Mac App Store for $14.99.
 Most of the instructions shown in this tutorial also apply to iMovie 10.